Accepting our Broken Bits: Never “Over It” But Still Healing

 I have always struggled with “broken” as a term for survivors.
 I came across a (now non-existent) website for rape survivors years ago; it was called “Broken Angels,” and I remember snorting dismissively that I was neither broken nor an angel.
 I felt that this title sounded very “victimy.”
 I have always hated sounding like a victim, but I now totally understand my own denial.
-(For a compassionate and provocative look at acceptance of “victim” see this article: Is it Wrong to Be a "Victim"?)
-To admit of brokenness seemed to me to give abusers too much power, leading to me feel humiliated, powerless and angry.
-Hadn't they taken enough already?
+To admit brokenness seemed to me to give abusers too much power, leading to me feel humiliated, powerless and angry.
+Hadn’t they taken enough already?
 I had a better time with the word “damaged”, though only sparingly.

-My other problem with terms like “broken” is that survivors have had enough trouble with being stigmatized as perpetually FUBAR (and if you don’t know what that old military expression means, click here).
-They are often treated like they should be wrapped in cotton wool or frankly, as if they're nuts.
-This is also humiliating when the fact is that although abuse – especially repeated and severe, can define parts of who we are, it is not the sum of who we are.
+My other problem with terms like “broken” is that survivors have had enough trouble with being stigmatized as perpetually FUBAR.
+They are often treated like they should be wrapped in cotton wool or frankly, as if they’re nuts.
+This is also humiliating when the fact is that although abuse — especially repeated and severe, can define parts of who we are, it is not the sum of who we are.
 We are not what happened to us and we are also loving parents, brilliant scientists, tireless activists, good cooks, great friends, sexy lovers, funny jokers and so much more.

 One thing that has richly aided me in this journey of acceptance is reading about the life and work of survivor Shy Keenan, and I am most grateful for it.
 Shy describes herself as “Broken but some bits still work.”
 And boy, how they do work — Shy’s courage and work against paedophiles is amazing.
 Being “broken” has certainly not given Shy’s abusers power.
 It occurred to me that maybe there is a way to understand the term “broken” in a way that is an honest reflection of the way things are, and not, in fact, necessarily disempowering.
 As it turns out, a variation on Shy’s self-definition that works for me is, “I work, but bits of me are broken.”